 “Landlords are more liable because of the bad economy,” says John Walker, asset protection planning attorney, of counsel to Duke Law Firm.
 “In addition to the sub-prime problem, you have people who had a job, but don’t have one now, who may be looking for someone to take money from.
 Then there is the issue of occupancy rates dropping.
 This creates a problem because real estate investment is a cash flow business.
 The Mom and Pop owners don’t have deep pockets.
 A large number of vacancies can lead to bankruptcy.”

-That’s why John firmly believes that every landlord, mo matter how many rental units they have, needs to create a protective barrier around their property through asset protection planning.
+That’s why Walker firmly believes that every landlord, no matter how many rental units they have, needs to create a protective barrier around their property through asset protection planning.
 This is an area of legal practice that was developed during the 1970s, and is based on five areas of the law:

 - Estate planning